-A visit to Park Slope, Prospect Park, Downtown Brooklyn, and Brooklyn Heights (+ Fulton Ferry) introduces the borough's history, architecture, landscape, and lore.
+A quick visit to DUMBO, Brooklyn Heights, Park Slope, and Prospect Park, with a bit of Downtown Brooklyn and a look at the Brooklyn Museum, introduces the borough's history, architecture, landscape, and lore.

 What is Brooklyn about?
 What neighborhoods are emblematic of the borough's revival (and decreasing affordability)?
-How do architecture and parks, retail and transportation, civic buildings and the arts enhance livability?
-Let's explore some classic "brownstone" neighborhoods.
+How do architecture and parks, retail and transportation, civic buildings and the arts fit into the borough?
+What are signs of Brooklyn's past, from a private club to the first Black major league baseball player?
+Let's explore some classic neighborhoods.

 Brooklyn tour highlights

 We then travel by subway to the Brooklyn Museum, see its imposing facade and maybe enter the vestibule.
 (Sometimes we even visit into the museum--for a fee--and see Judy Chicago's mesmerizing feminist work, The Dinner Party.)

 We'll continue past the Brooklyn Botanic Garden to the Brooklyn Public Library's Central Library, which typically has local art or photography exhibits, and enter, if it's open.

 We'll step into Brooklyn's most famous park, Prospect Park, a cousin to and contrast with Olmsted & Vaux's earlier Central Park, and see the Soldiers and Sailors Memorial Arch.
 On Saturdays, there's a Greenmarket outside the park, opposite the arch.

 Then we'll explore the marvelous architecture in the "gold coast" of Park Slope, the city's most livable neighborhood (according to New York magazine), While exemplifying gentrification, Park Slope also boasts the country's largest co-operative grocery, a sign of long-standing civic activism.